 Kim added that the study’s results show that depression plays a significant role in how patients experience the various symptoms of arthritis of the knee, as well as that just because X-rays may not show severe arthritis, depressed patients can still experience high levels of pain.
 She also said that the relationship between depression and physical pain may indicate that doctors should consider both when treating patients for knee arthritis, especially when X-rays do not show severely damaged joints.

 Kim said that certain patients who suffer from knee osteoarthritis can still experience pain and impaired movement, even after they have undergone reconstructive or replacement surgery.
-According to Kim, pain and physical disability following surgery can sometimes go unexplained medically, and that screening patients who experience post-surgery pain or disability for depression is a pertinent move.
+According to Kim, pain and physical disability following surgery can sometimes go unexplained medically, and that screening patient who experience post-surgery pain or disability for depression is a pertinent move.
 Kim said.
 One of the reasons that so little is known about depression’s interaction with arthritis is that depression is often undiagnosed in the elderly, according to the United States National Institute of Mental Health.
 This study provides an important look into how one’s mental health plays into physical symptoms such as arthritis, as well as how depression can impact physical health in a number of ways.